They work like normal mortgages but let you buy one or more properties to:

 The loan is secured against the property, and you can get a loan to value of up to 75%.
 This means you need a deposit or equity of at least 25%.
 Some let you use equity in another property you own instead of a deposit.

 You pay them back monthly over a term of between a month and 30 years.
 You could borrow between £50,000 and £40 million.
 If you need to borrow less, check out our business loans comparison instead.

-Many brokers charge fees, but the award winning B2B Commercial Mortgages provide their service without charging you.
+Many brokers charge fees, but Think Business provides their service without charging you.

 You won't pay anything until you decide to go ahead.
 Our broker will explain the full costs of each deal, including: